freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/4-import-into-unity.md

 ## Future Changes

-So you're all happy with your playfield, when suddenly you realize that you need to change something.
+So, you're all happy with your playfield, when suddenly you realize that you need to change something.
 Here a few hints of what you'll need to do depending on what you need to change.

 - **Material Updates** - Updates in Substance Painter are the quickest - Make changes and re-export the textures, that's it.
 Unity will automatically pick up the changes.